There are distinct partnership advantages and disadvantages.

 Disadvantages of a General Partnership

 Business partners are jointly and individually liable for the actions of the other partners.

 - Profits must be shared with others.
 You have to decide on how you value each other’s time and skills.
 What happens if one partner can put in less time due to personal circumstances?

 - Since decisions are shared, disagreements can occur.
-A partnership is for the long term, and expectations and situations can change, which can lead to dramatic and traumatic split ups.
+A partnership is for the long term, and expectations and situations can change, leading to dramatic and traumatic split-ups.